daniel-furman/chat-all-in/ideas.md

 - tiktok token counter for openai truncation
 - save conversations from chatgpt sessions, mix in full and smaller sections of context.
 Save in mpt format with the context.
 Then, fine-tune some open-source models on this dataset.
 - give examples via gradio style: "Summarize section 1", "..."
+- add back in "stop" button for generation?